What is a Voice Search?

 To better grasp the strategies that need to be put in place for voice search, we need to understand what makes the voice search different and why it requires special attention.

-1. Continue optimizing your website for regular search.
-Websites that rank high for certain topics are likely to be used for voice search results.
+1. Continue optimizing your website for desktop search.
+Websites that rank high on desktop search for certain topics are likely to be used for voice search results.
 Therefore it makes no sense to create ‘separate’ pages targeting voice search queries.

 2. Authority of the domain matters.
 The more authority your website has, the more likely it is to appear in voice search results.